bbaserdem/NixCats/Readme.md

 Just items to do later once config is stable

+- [ ] Migrate all to deal with lze, for plugin guarding
 - [ ] Work with snacks.layout to get templates
 - [ ] Modify the category handler to have multiple categories
 - [ ] Get rid of incline.nvim, and add winbar with aerial and filename to lualine